St. Catherine's Academy

-St. Catherine’s Academy is a Catholic internship military school located in Anaheim, California.
+St. Catherine’s Academy is a Catholic school with a military tradition located in Anaheim, California.
 It was founded in 1889 by The Dominican Sisters of Mission San José.
-The school offers an academic program for boys in kindergarten through eighth grade, as well as military structure and leadership training.
+The school offers an academic program for boys in transitional kindergarten (preschool) through eighth grade, as well as military structure and leadership training.
 The school is open to both resident and day students.

 History

-St. Catherine’s Academy was founded by Mother Pia Backes, the foundress of the Dominican Sisters of Mission San Jose.
-The school was dedicated on March 19, 1889, and opened on March 22, 1889, as an academy for girls and a parochial school for local families.
-St. Catherine’s also spent time as an orphanage and a school for boys before becoming a military school in the 1920s.
+St. Catherine’s Academy was founded by Mother Maria Pia Backes, O.P., one of the three foundresses of the Dominican Sisters of Mission San Jose.
+The school was dedicated on March 19, 1889 and opened on March 22nd as an academy for girls and a parochial school for local German families.
+In 1894, St. Catherine’s became an orphanage for up to 200 boys by 1903 before becoming an all-boys military school in the 1924.
+In 1925, the school acquired the status of "private military academy" with approval by Bishop John J. Cantwell.
+Despite suffering a major earthquake in 1933, a statue of St. Joseph remained standing and it currently resides in the indoor pool area today.
+In the 1950's, enrollment was expanding so the school opened its doors to day students.
 The name was changed to St. Catherine's Military School and later St. Catherine's Military Academy.
-In August 2007, the academy began using its original name, St. Catherine's Academy.
+In August 2007, the academy began using its original name: St. Catherine's Academy.
 The Dominican Sisters continue to be a presence on campus.
-Today, sisters hold positions in administration, resident care and teaching.
+Today, eleven sisters hold positions in administration, resident care and teaching while two military professionals lead the military program.
+The academy celebrated its 135th anniversary in 2024.

 Campus

-St. Catherine’s Academy has an 8 acre campus in Anaheim, California, two miles (3 km) from Disneyland.
+St. Catherine’s Academy has an 8 acre campus in Anaheim, California, approximately two miles (3 km) from Disneyland.
 Resident cadets stay in one of four dormitories.

-The school’s chapel is the St. Thomas Aquinas Chapel.
-Decorated by the artist Jan Henryk de Rosen, it is dedicated to the memory of Captain William Maguire, the cadets' chaplain in the 1950s.
+The school’s chapel, the St. Thomas Aquinas Chapel, was completed in 1958.
+Decorated by the artist Jan Henryk de Rosen and equipped with a full-size organ, it is dedicated to the memory of Captain William Maguire, the cadets' chaplain in the 1950s.
 Maguire was a United States Navy Chaplain to the Pacific Fleet during World War II.
 He was at Pearl Harbor, preparing to celebrate mass when the Japanese attacked.